kovshenin/surge/readme.txt

 == Description ==

 Surge generates and serves static HTML files for your WordPress site, causing quicker requests and, faster load times and a shorter time to first byte (TTFB).

 Surge does not require configuration, and has no options.
 It works out of the box on any well-configured hosting platform.
 Cached files are stored on disk, and automatically invalidated when your site is updated.

 In various load tests, Surge has shown to easily handle 1000-2500 requests per second at 100 concurrent, on a small single-core server with only 1 GB of RAM.
 That's over 70 times faster than a stock WordPress install.

 == Installation ==

-1. Navigate to Plugins - Add New, find "Surge", hit Install, then Activate
+Via the WordPress Dashboard: navigate to Plugins - Add New.
+In the search bar type "surge" and hit Enter.
+Find the Surge plugin in the search results, hit Install, then Activate.

-1. Enjoy
+Manually: download the Surge plugin .zip file from WordPress.org.
+In your WordPress admin navigate to Plugins - Add New - Upload.
+Select the .zip file and hit Upload.
+Activate the plugin after upload is successful.

+Manually via FTP: download the Surge plugin .zip file from WordPress.org, extract the archive, make sure the directory is called "surge".
+Use your FTP/SFTP client to upload the "surge" directory to wp-content/plugins.
+Then activate the plugin in your WordPress admin from the Plugins section.

+Using WP-CLI: wp plugin install surge --activate

 == Frequently Asked Questions ==

+= Where is the plugin configuration screen? =

+There isn't one.

+= Is my cache working? =

+Visit the Site Health screen under Tools in your WordPress dashboard.
+Common caching errors, like installation problems, etc. will appear there.
+Otherwise, open your site in an Incognito window to see the cached version.
+You could also look for the "X-Cache" header in the server response.

+= Why am I getting cache misses? =

+Below are a few common reasons:

+* You are logged into your WordPress site
+* You have a unique cookie set in your browser
+* A unique query parameter will also cause a cache miss, except common marketing parameters, such as utm_campaign, etc.
+* Request methods outside of GET and HEAD are not cached

 = Can I exclude page X from being cached? =

 Of course.
 If you pass a "Cache-Control: no-cache" header (or max-age=0) the request will automatically be excluded from cache.
 Note that most WordPress plugins will already do this where necessary.

 = How can I support Surge? =

-If you like Surge, consider giving us a [star on GitHub](https://github.com/kovshenin/surge).
+If you like Surge, consider giving us a [star on GitHub](https://github.com/kovshenin/surge) and a review on WordPress.org.

 == Changelog ==